sdodson/cincinnati-graph-data/policies.md

 # Hypothetical 4.15 rollout with Policies
-Monthly policy ships each second tuesday and picks a version shipped previously up to 60d old based on non public method used to determine the best version.
+Monthly policy ships each second tuesday and picks a version shipped no less than 7d old but no more than 30d ago yielding a 61d maximum latency in the event that the desired fix ships the day after the selected version due to having to wait for next cycle.
 48hr delay between Candidate, Early Insights, and Default respectively

 First, Candidate, Early Insights, and Default channels only